Sylvester976/Everyday-Learn/Language/PHP/Arrayfill/ReadMe.md

 The array_fill function in PHP is used to create an array and fill it with a given value.
-Its signature is as follows:

-array_fill ( int $start_index , int $num , mixed $value ) : array
+Its syntax is as follows: array_fill ( int $start_index , int $num , mixed $value ) : array

 It takes three arguments: